-Before your vehicle was shipped from the factory, it was programmed in Mode 3.
-The mode to which the vehicle was programmed may have been changed since it left the factory.
-To determine the mode to which your vehicle is programmed or to program your vehicle to a different mode, do the following:
+Your vehicle was originally programmed to Mode 3.
+The mode may have been changed since then.
+To determine the current mode, or to change the mode, do the following:

-- Follow the instructions for Entering Programming Mode on page 2-63. - 2.
-Press LOCK on the power door lock switch. - Count the number of chimes you hear.
+- 1. Follow the instructions for Entering Programming Mode on page 2-61. - 2.
+Press LOCK on the power door lock switch. - 3.
+Count the number of chimes you hear.
 The number of chimes indicates the vehicle's current programmed mode.
-(If you do not wish to change the current mode, you can either exit the programming mode by following the instructions later in this section or program the next feature available on your vehicle.) - 4.
+If you do not wish to change the current mode, you can either exit the programming mode by following the instructions later in this section or program the next feature available on your vehicle. - 4.
 Press LOCK to change the current mode. - Press LOCK until you hear the number of chimes corresponding to the mode selection you want.